qzheng75/NL2UniProt/docs/source/results.rst

   I want a protein with metal ion binding and peptidase activity properties.

-With the current deployed version, we test on 2000 descriptions with the above three level of granularity.
+With the current deployed version, we test on 6000 descriptions with the above three level of granularity (2000 for each level).
 The performances are listed in the table below.
+TopK accuracy here is defined as the rate that the desired sequence appears in the top K sequences recommended by the method.
+As there might be various sequences satisfying a description, and the less detailed the description is, the more sequences it corresponds with, we select different K for the three scenarios.

+.. list-table:: High-level Granularity
+   :widths: 25 25 25
+   :header-rows: 1

+   * - Top 10 Accuracy
+     - Top 20 Accuracy
+     - Top 50 Accuracy
+   * - 70.40%
+     - 83.65%
+     - 93.75%

+.. list-table:: Medium-level Granularity
+   :widths: 25 25 25
+   :header-rows: 1

+   * - Top 50 Accuracy
+     - Top 100 Accuracy
+     - Top 150 Accuracy
+   * - 81.20%
+     - 89.20%
+     - 92.80%

+.. list-table:: Low-level Granularity
+   :widths: 25 25 25
+   :header-rows: 1

+   * - Top 100 Accuracy
+     - Top 150 Accuracy
+     - Top 200 Accuracy
+   * - 77.50%
+     - 82.20%
+     - 85.90%